How to Automatically Generate Clients for your REST API

 import xkcd_client

-# Initialize a xkcd API client
+# Initialize an xkcd API client

 configuration = xkcd_client.Configuration(host="https://xkcd.com")